SAML-Toolkits/wordpress-saml/onelogin-saml-sso/readme.txt

 * Increase security using browser PKI certificates or two-factor authentication from *Yubico* or *VeriSign*
 * Easily prevent access from former employees and contractors

+If you used this plugin before 2.2.0 with just-in-time provision active, Read: https://wpvulndb.com/vulnerabilities/8508 To mitigate that bug, place the script at the root of wordpress and execute it (later remove it) https://gist.github.com/pitbulk/a8223c90a3534e9a7d5e0a93009a094f

 == Changelog ==

 = 2.4.1 =